1970Mr/todo-app-laravel/README.md

-## Todo App with Laravel, Vue.js, and Tailwind CSS
+## Todo App with Laravel, Vue.js, and Tailwind CSS (MongoDB Version)

-This project is a Todo application built using Laravel, Vue.js, and Tailwind CSS.
+This project is a Todo application built using Laravel, Vue.js, and Tailwind CSS with MongoDB as the database.

 ### Screenshots